Rural sociology: Sociology of Agriculture

-The sociology of agriculture discusses how changes in agricultural technology and industry lead to development in rural areas.
-Historically, rural economies often rely on agriculture as the major industry.
+The sociology of agriculture examines how changes in agricultural technology and industry drive development in rural areas.
+Historically, rural economies have often relied on agriculture as the primary industry.
 Karl Marx, Max Weber, and Émile Durkheim initially studied the agrarian societies and viewed changes in agriculture as an expansion of capitalism.
-The sociology of agriculture emerged from the discipline of rural sociology in the study of “diffusion of innovations” especially at land-grant universities.
+The sociology of agriculture emerged from the discipline of rural sociology in the study of "diffusion of innovations" especially at land-grant universities.
 Some agricultural sociologists have studied why farmers may not always use the best management practices in the adoption of new technologies, and what may motivate them to adopt or avoid adopting conservation practices.
 It has found a purpose in studying agrarian changes and the agricultural transition, in which small farms steadily declined as agribusiness consolidated.

 The sociology of agriculture examines topics in state transformation, social movements, gendered divisions of labor, GMOs, environmental conservation, land use preservation, food safety, persistence of small family farms, farmer inequality, life course and family, spatial inequality, civic society, farm families and communities, agricultural economics, global commodity chains, local food systems, and the household in relation to the farm economy.

 Agricultural sociology is useful to understand regional characteristics and the decline of rural communities in agricultural regions.
-The emergence of global food systems has led to more competition among domestic farmers, and this competition is exacerbated by the concentration of production and consolidation of agribusiness.
-The field has expanded to more theoretical views of agricultural sociology and been applied to the role of women in agriculture and part-time farmers.
-These new applications can help explain the struggles farmers face and the ways in which these struggles have an effect on rural societies.
+The emergence of global food systems has led to more competition among domestic farmers, and the concentration of production and consolidation of agribusiness exacerbates this competition.
+The field has expanded to more theoretical views of agricultural sociology and has been applied to the role of women in agriculture and part-time farmers.
+These new applications can help explain the struggles farmers face and how these struggles affect rural societies.